spotlightpa/poor-richard/content/news/2024-10-07-SPLUNEQUALEVT1024.md

 And in recent years, civil rights organizations have revealed access issues affecting <a href="https://wearecasa.org/voting-rights-advocates-win-lawsuit-against-york-county-board-of-elections/">people who don’t speak English</a> or <a href="https://www.publicnewsservice.org/2024-09-09/civic-engagement-and-voting/access-for-all-making-voting-easier-for-pennsylvanians-with-disabilities/a92263-1#:~:text=Examples%20include%20inaccessible%20polling%20places%2C%20insufficient%20training%20for%20poll%20workers%20on%20accessible%20ballot%2Dmarking%20devices%2C%20and%20misconceptions%20about%20the%20capacity%20of%20disabled%20voters%2C%20and%20more.">who have a disability</a>.

-Join us on Thursday, Oct.
-17 from 6-7 p.m. on Zoom for a live panel discussion on the accessibility of Pennsylvania’s elections and how you can protect your right to vote.

-The discussion will be led by Elizabeth Estrada, Spotlight PA’s democracy editor.
+On Thursday, Oct.
+17, Spotlight PA held a live panel discussion on the accessibility of Pennsylvania’s elections and how you can protect your right to vote.
+The discussion was led by Elizabeth Estrada, Spotlight PA’s democracy editor.

-<strong>Panelists include:</strong>
+<strong>Panelists included:</strong>

 - <strong>Kate Huangpu</strong>, government reporter, Spotlight PA